GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 To do so the following parameters must be specified as Intent extras:

-* `payerName`: The payer’s full name.
+* `payerName`: The payer's full name.
 This should be a non-empty string when `paymentOptions.requestPayerName` is true.
-* `payerPhone`: The payer’s phone number.
+* `payerPhone`: The payer's phone number.
 This should be a non-empty string when `paymentOptions.requestPayerPhone` is true.
-* `payerEmail`: The payer’s email address.
+* `payerEmail`: The payer's email address.
 This should be a non-empty string when `paymentOptions.requestPayerEmail` is true.
 * `shippingAddress`: The user provided shipping address.
 This should be a non-empty bundle when `paymentOptions.requestShipping` is true.
 The bundle